How being part of an accountability group improved my business

 Setting things up and getting going

-We are all busy professionals, so we chose Slack as our means of communication and Zoom as our meeting platform.
+We’re all busy professionals, so we chose Slack as our means of communication and Zoom as our meeting platform.
 We set ourselves some loose parameters, knowing that we could discuss and change things at any time.
 None of us had done this before, so we were open to anything and everything.

 Our meetings are for checking in with each other.
 Talking through any problems, professional or personal.
 Celebrating our wins and commiserating our losses.
 More often than not, we don’t even talk about work!

-How it has changed the way I work
+How it changed the way I work

-- I am a better editor.
+• am a better editor

-- I have the motivation (not to mention the confidence) to put myself out there with my marketing.
+• have the motivation (and confidence) to put myself out there with my marketing

 Quite simply, I am a better person, a better business owner, and much better editor.

-Would an accountability group be right for you?
+Could an accountability group be right for you?

-- A friendly environment.
-No one person should be consistently hogging the limelight or needing a shoulder to cry on.
+• a friendly environment; no one person should be consistently hogging the limelight or needing a shoulder to cry on

 I was wary of joining initially as I thought it would mean extra work (meetings, writing/updating accountability sheets) when I already felt overwhelmed and lacked confidence, but it has taken the pressure off as I can ask about something that is bothering me and get an immediate response, rather than spending hours on my own googling and trying to fathom something out.